-- 1. The expected volume for the year 2021 is calculated by taking the southbound traffic volume on SR 195 from a recent pre pandemic count (2018) at the intersection of SR 195 & Thorpe Avenue and multiplying it by the background growth rate for year 2021 (1.03). - 2.
-An adjustment ratio is then calculated by dividing the expected traffic volume on SR 195 of SR 195 & Thorpe Avenue by the actual traffic volume on SR 195 of SR 195 & Inland Empire Way. - 3.
+- 1. The expected volume for the year 2021 is calculated by taking the approach volume from a recent pre pandemic count (2018/2109 counts) and multiplying it by the background growth rate for year 2021 (1.03/1.02). - 2.
+An adjustment ratio is then calculated by dividing the expected by the actual - 3.
 The adjusted volumes are then calculated by multiplying the actual volume by the adjustment ratio.